 Room Amenities: Individual climate control, writing desk, HDTV, phone, complimentary Wi-Fi, complimentary minibar, coffee maker, safe, and en suite bathroom with sundries and hair dryer.

-Perched directly on the shore of the Dead Sea, this five-star European-style property boasts of uninterrupted views and an enchanting atmosphere.
-After soaking in the sea, take a dip in one of the nine hotel pools, including a lazy river, infinity pool, and sunken pool—all with spectacular views.
-Or visit one of the lively bars to sample a tea or cocktail.
-A 24-hour, fully equipped fitness center is on site, as well as an outdoor tennis court (advance booking required) for those who'd like to indulge in extracurricular activities.
+Perched directly on the north shore of the Dead Sea, this genuine Arabic resort village boasts of uninterrupted views and an enchanting atmosphere.
+After soaking in the sea, take a dip in the pool or visit one of the nine restaurants and bars to sample a tea, cocktail or variety of delectable cuisine.

-Room Amenities: Individual climate control, balcony or terrace with sea view, writing desk, flat-screen TV, complimentary Wi-Fi, complimentary minibar, coffee maker, safe, and en suite bathroom with sundries and hair dryer.
+Room Amenities: Individual climate control, private balcony or terrace with sea view, TV, complimentary Wi-Fi, complimentary minibar, coffee maker, and en suite bathroom with Natural Dead Sea sundries and hair dryer.

 Post-tour rate is per person based on double occupancy except where noted as Single, in U.S. dollars.
 Single availability limited.
 Internal airfare from Cairo to Amman for the post-tour is included.
 Airfare otherwise not included.